balancer/balancer-v2-monorepo/pkg/deployments/tasks/20230206-erc4626-linear-pool-v3/readme.md

-# 2023-02-06 - ERC4626 Linear Pool V=3
+# 2023-02-06 - ERC4626 Linear Pool V3

 Third deployment of the `ERC4626LinearPoolFactory`, for Linear Pools with a ERC4626 yield-bearing token.
 Supersedes `20220404-erc4626-linear-pool-v2`, fixing the reentrancy issue described in https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345.
-Also has a fix in the `ERC4626LinearPoolRebalancer` to handle tokens which do not allow setting an approval without first setting the approval to zero.
+Also has a fix in the `ERC4626LinearPoolRebalancer` to handle tokens which require the `SafeERC20` library for approvals.

 ## Useful Files